jameslnewell/styled-components-grid/README.md

 A `boolean` OR an `object` where the values are `booleans`s for each desired breakpoint.
 Defaults to `false`.

+### wrap

+Whether the grid units should wrap across multiple lines or a single line.

+A `boolean` OR an `object` where the values are `booleans`s for each desired breakpoint.
+Defaults to `false`.

 ### &lt;Grid.Unit/&gt;

 #### width